nikki-experiments/my-react-boilerplate/README.md

 Make sure you stop watch before running this.
 This will start watch again anyway.
 Make it easy to run by adding "dev" to your package.json npm scripts.
 To run: `yarn dev`

+## Setup Hot Module Reloader

+When Hot Module Reloader is setup, you won't have to continually rebuild your files to see changes made to code after you've saved your file.
+You will be able to save your current state while only the thing you changed gets updated and all without a hard refresh of the page.
+This makes for incredibly faster development.
+Yay!

+To set up HMR, open webpack file and 1) import webpack 2) change the entry object to array and add to it 3) add to devServer object 4) then add the new plugins array.
+Also set publicPath to the output object.

+Next open .babelrc and add 'react-hot-loader/babel' to the plugins array.

+Finally, you will have to break up your App.js file into two files so in the first file there is an entry point where you will set up HMR for development (and set any other browser based logic you will need).
+Name this one index.jsx.
+The other file named App.js will contain the single exported component also named App.

+To see HMR working, restart webpack-dev-server by running: `yarn dev` or `npm run dev`.
+The files should build successfully and there will be a HMR console message.
+If you change anything now in your files (from App.js down) you should see the changes take effect on your page without a refresh.

 ## React Router